leiramaesen13/Daily-Bloom-Planner-App/README.md

-# Daily-Bloom-Planner-App
-A responsive daily planner web application built with HTML, CSS, and JavaScript, featuring task management, scheduling, water and mood tracking, meals, notes, and gratitude with a soft lavender design.

 🌸 Daily Bloom Planner — Web Application

 Daily Bloom Planner is an interactive web-based productivity application developed using HTML, CSS, and JavaScript.
 It is designed with a soft lavender and minimalist aesthetic to help users organize their daily activities, monitor habits, and reflect on their day.